-When she does come back to you after an orange light warning give feedback like “good dog!” and carry on walking.
+As soon as she turns to look at you, and there is less tension on the lead, tell her she’s a clever dog and resume the walk.
 If she starts pulling again, stop and repeat step 2.
 She will eventually understand that if she is pulling it means that she isn’t getting to go anywhere.

 Your dog will learn very quickly that pulling does not work and actually ends the fun they are having.
 As with all training, be consistent and move at your dog’s pace – don’t rush her on to the next step until she has mastered the one she is on.